-And even for field-reps, it’s still the perfect follow-up: how else are they going to cement that great first impression with more than just words?
+And even for field-reps, it’s still the perfect follow-up: how else are your prospects going to cement that great first impression with more than just words?

-For salespeople of all stripes who want to close more deals, this is how personalized sales videos can help.
+Salespeople of all stripes should read on to find out how personalized sales videos can help.

 10 deal-closing sales moves that you can’t make over the phone or email: